Digital Rectal Exam

 DREs are generally brief.
 The physician gently inserts a lubricated, gloved finger into the rectum, using the other hand to feel for tenderness or discomfort in the stomach or pelvic area.

 Men are positioned either lying on their side with knees bent toward the chest or standing, bent at the waist.
 Male patients may experience an urge to urinate and brief discomfort if the prostate gland is swollen or inflamed.

 Women are positioned on their back with their feet raised and placed in stirrups, as they would be for a regular pelvic examination.

 Digital Rectal Exam Timetable

-For women, a DRE is generally performed during an annual well-woman exam.
+For women, a DRE is generally performed during an annual wellness exam.

 For men, the American Cancer Society recommends an annual DRE at:

-- Age 50 for all men who do not have major health problems
+For all men who do not have major health problems.

 Check with your primary care physician or urologist to determine a timetable that's right for you and your family history.